snoopspy/vperformance/readme.md

 # About
   * VPerformance is a template based time measurement library for C++.
-  * It used c++11 chrono module or QElapsedTimer class of Qt.
+  * It uses c++11 chrono module or QElapsedTimer class of Qt.

 # Install
   * VPerformance consists of only header file that means it requires no compilation.